mit-pdos/daisy-nfsd/README.md

 Now run `go run ./cmd/daisy-nfsd` to start the server (with an in-memory disk) and `sudo mount localhost:/ /mnt/nfs` to mount it using the Linux NFS client.

+If you encounter an error with the message `Too many levels of symbolic links.`, don't panic!
+This is actually due to a bug in the Linux NFS client, which was fixed in December 2020 in [commit 3b2a09f127e02](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=3b2a09f127e025674945e82c1ec0c88d6740280e).
+If a READDIR result was larger than a page, Linux would simply discard the extra data, resulting in a corrupted response.
+You'll need at least version 5.11 of the kernel to get the fix (you can check what you have with `uname -r`).

 ### macOS